f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 .. image:: images/terminal_commands.png

 15. Now, edit the **arcadia-vs.yml** manifest to now include our App Protect policy.

-Please reference the image below as YAML is very strict with indention.
+.. warning:: Please reference the image below as YAML is very strict with indention.
 After line 6 you'll insert the new lines.

 .. code-block:: yaml

   policies: